Early withdrawals from an IRA

 Non-qualified Roth withdrawals

-If you don’t meet the requirements of a qualified withdrawal above, distributions would be taken from your account in the following order:
+If you don't meet the requirements of a qualified withdrawal, your Roth money would be withdrawn from your account in the following order:

 1. Contributions